Preeminent event provides unprecedented access for participants with industry experts

 Submitted by Yale Center for Environmental Law & Policy

-Sustainability professionals from around the world will gather at Yale University this October 9-12 for four days of thought-provoking lectures and interactive discussions at the third annual Yale Sustainability Leadership Forum.
+Sustainability professionals from around the world will gather at Yale University this September 12-15 for four days of thought-provoking lectures and interactive discussions at the Yale Sustainability Leadership Forum.

 The Forum’s small class size fosters an environment of idea sharing and gives participants and speakers an opportunity to interact one-on-one.
-The distinguished speakers are thought leaders and innovators of sustainability drawn from Yale's own renowned faculty and beyond.
-They collectively offer an essential set of strategies and sustainability principles to guide our institutions, governments, businesses, and societies.
+Speakers are distinguished thought leaders and innovators drawn from Yale's renowned Law School, School of Management, and School of Forestry & Environmental Studies, as well as leading practitioners in government and industry.
+They collectively offer an essential set of strategies and sustainability principles to guide our institutions, governments, businesses, and society.

-Forum Director and Professor Daniel C. Esty brings to the Forum decades of thought leadership on environmental law, policy, sustainability innovation, and public-private partnerships.
-He will lead discussions on sustainability and climate change.
+The Director of the Forum, Professor Daniel C. Esty, brings decades of groundbreaking thinking on environmental law, policy, sustainability innovation, and public-private partnerships to the Forum.

 For more information on the Forum and to apply, please visit sustainability-forum.yale.edu.